-The UAB Comprehensive Addiction in Pregnancy Program (CAPP) provides help for new and expecting mothers with a current or past substance use disorder.
-The CAPP clinic combines prenatal and postpartum care with social services, case management, and peer recovery support, along with evaluation and treatment for addiction, including medications for opioid use disorder.
+UAB Medicine’s Comprehensive Addiction in Pregnancy Program (CAPP) provides help for new and expecting mothers with a current or past substance use disorder.
+It combines prenatal and postpartum care with social services, case management, and peer recovery support.
+This is in addition to evaluating and treating patients for addiction, which may include medications in cases of opioid use disorder.

-The program is a partnership that includes the UAB Division of Maternal-Fetal Medicine, UAB Beacon Recovery, UAB Department of Psychiatry, Jefferson County Department of Human Resources, Jefferson County Family Court, Alethia House, and IMPACT Family Counseling.
+Our care coordinators can connect you with recovery services that best suit your needs and make referrals for specialty pediatric care.
+CAPP creates a safe, respectful environment where women receive complete and family-centered care to support recovery.
+The program is a partnership between the UAB Division of Maternal-Fetal Medicine, UAB Beacon Recovery, the UAB Department of Psychiatry, the Jefferson County Department of Human Resources, Jefferson County Family Court, Aletheia House, and others.

-The UAB Division of Maternal-Fetal Medicine is one of the largest and most respected programs of its kind in the nation, providing high-risk obstetric care and the most advanced diagnostic services and treatments to women with special pregnancy concerns.
-It is part of UAB Obstetrics and Gynecology, which is consistently recognized for excellence by U.S. News & World Report.
+The UAB Division of Maternal-Fetal Medicine is one of the largest and most respected programs of its kind in the nation.
+Our specialists provide expert obstetric care for women with high-risk pregnancies and related concerns, supported by the most advanced diagnostic and treatment services.

-For Providers: To make a referral to the CAPP clinic, please call 205-934-5795 or complete a patient evaluation and consultation request in IMPACT for UAB Maternal-Fetal Medicine, then check the box next to the CAPP program.
+NOTE: UAB Medicine providers also may make a referral by completing a patient evaluation and consultation request in IMPACT for UAB Maternal-Fetal Medicine and checking the box next to CAPP.

 Care Providers